Interview with author J. L Berkowitz

 1. When did you realize you want to be an author?

-1. Please tell us something about your book “The Great Christmas Heist”?
+1. Please tell us something about your book “?

-1. For which age group is your book “The Great Christmas Heist” suitable for?
+1. For which age group is your book “When Fred the Snake and Friends Explore USA East” suitable for?

 1. What is your favorite Quote?